fxsth/pledo/README.md

 - Sync all media metadata of all accessible servers, backed by local db
 - Browse all media, select and download directly
 - docker support (yet untested)

+Until now it downloads stuff into MyVideos - will be changed to configurable download directory.